SummerSlam (2000): Storylines

-On the July 27 episode of SmackDown!, Chris Jericho, and Lita defeated Chris Benoit, and Trish Stratus in a mixed tag team match when Jericho pinned Benoit.
+On the July 27 episode of SmackDown!, Chris Jericho and Lita defeated Chris Benoit and Trish Stratus in a mixed tag team match when Jericho pinned Benoit.
 Backstage after the match, Jericho in an interview mocked Benoit's claim of being the best "technical wrestler in the world" when Benoit viciously attacked Jericho from behind, and threw him under a steel door before slamming it on his injured ribs.
 As Jericho coughed up blood, Benoit hit him with a steel chair.
 On the August 7 episode of Raw is War, Benoit challenged The Rock for the WWF Championship in a no disqualification match.
-As Benoit was putting the Crippler Crossface on Rock, Jericho interfered in the match, and attacked Benoit before running off Shane McMahon, who attempted to interfere in the match on Benoit's behalf.
-Rock retained the title after a Rock Bottom.
+As Benoit was putting the Crippler Crossface on The Rock, Jericho interfered in the match, and attacked Benoit before running off Shane McMahon, who attempted to interfere in the match on Benoit's behalf.
+The Rock retained the title after a Rock Bottom.
 When Benoit and Shane complained to Commissioner Foley about Jericho's interference, Foley put Jericho in the number one contender's match with Triple H and Kurt Angle which Jericho would lose when both men pinned him simultaneously.
 On the August 10 episode of SmackDown!, Benoit and Intercontinental Champion Val Venis defeated Jericho and Eddie Guerrero when Benoit pinned Guerrero after a Diving Headbutt.
 After the match, Jericho attacked Benoit and put him in the Walls of Jericho.
 When Shane tried to make the save, Jericho put him in the same maneuver.
 Later that night, Jericho demanded a match against Benoit which Foley made for SummerSlam.
 The weeks leading up to the match would see Benoit and Jericho attacking each other and interfering in title matches by one costing the other.
 The match was later announced to be a Two-out-of-three falls match.